DynamoDS/RefineryPrimer/04-sample-workflows/04-05_community-examples.md

 # Community Examples

 In the future we want the community to submit their generative design case studies to this primer.
-This chapter will showcase these cases so they will be available as examples for the wider generative design/Refinery community.
+This chapter will showcase these workflows so they will be available as examples for the wider generative design & Refinery community.

 <img src="../assets/sample/comunity.png" style="width:200px;"/>